Watch Me Grow, Years 1 to 5

 If you are concerned

 If you are concerned about your child’s development, resources are available.
-You can get a free early childhood intervention evaluation to find out if your child is eligible for no-cost or low-cost services.
+You can get a free developmental evaluation to find out if your child is eligible for no-cost or low-cost services.

 If your child is younger than 36 months:

-Contact your local Early Childhood Intervention (ECI) provider at 1-877-787-8999 or through the Early Childhood Intervention website
+Contact your local Early Childhood Intervention (ECI) provider at 877-787-8999 or through the Early Childhood Intervention website.

-Read more about ECI on this website for families.
+Read more about ECI on this Navigate Life Texas website for families.

 If your child is 3 years or older:

 Contact your local elementary school.
-Your child can get evaluated even if they are not enrolled in public school.
-Call any local public elementary school (even if your child doesn’t go to school there) and say: “I have concerns about my child’s development and would like to have them evaluated through the school system.”
-Or visit Navigate Life Texas.
+Your child can get evaluated even if not enrolled in public school.
+Call any local public elementary school, even if your child doesn’t go to school there and say: “I have concerns about my child’s development and would like to have them evaluated through the school system.”
+Or visit Navigate Life Texas for more information on Early Childhood Special Education services.

-For more information on how to help your child, visit the CDC website.
+For more information on developmental milestones by age and how to help your child, visit the Centers for Disease Control and Prevention (CDC) website.

 Closemaya Have any questions?